truist/reveal.js/slides/electricity-house/electricity.md

     * Power outages
     * Brownouts
     * Motors in your home (fridge, air conditioner, etc.)
-* Surges happen in milliseconds
+* Surges happen in microseconds
     * You won't perceive them, unless they break something
 * Surges cause heat, which causes damage to delicate electronics
     * Small surges cause small damage, and vice-versa